senlin/so-clean-up-wp-seo/readme.txt

 Yes, you can.
 For version 2.4.0 [Andy Fragen](https://github.com/afragen) has refactored that part of the plugin to make it fully Multisite compatible.
 The Settings screen only shows in Network Admin as we don't think it makes sense that individual sites override the Network Settings.

+= Does Hide SEO Bloat work with ClassicPress? =

+Yes, the Hide SEO Bloat can also be used on sites that are running ClassicPress.
+Of course it is also necessary to have the Yoast SEO plugin installed.

 = The name of the plugin is confusing, it hides bloat of which SEO plugin? =

 Yes, you are right, the name is a bit vague (see Changelog v1.8.0).
 On the other hand there is only one SEO plugin that adds a lot of bloat to the WordPress Dashboard and that is the Yoast SEO plugin.